gabes135/sac/sac/peak/README.md

 | `finiteT`  | $G(\tau) = \int_{-\infty}^{\infty} d\omega  \frac{e^{-\tau \omega } }{1 + e^{-\beta \omega}}A(\omega)$ | $A(-\omega) = A(\omega)$ or $A(-\omega) \neq A(\omega)$  |
 | `bosonic`    | $G(\tau) = \int_{-\infty}^{\infty} d\omega  e^{-\tau \omega } A(\omega) =   \int_{0}^{\infty} d\omega   \left(e^{-\tau \omega } + e^{-(\beta - \tau) \omega } \right)  A(\omega)$ | $A(-\omega) = e^{-\beta \omega} A(\omega)$ enforced explicitly and only positive frequency axis sampled |

 If `symm = 0` and you are not using the bosonic kernel, then the macroscopic $\delta$ weight `A_0` represents the combined weight of the $\delta$-functions on the positive and negative frequency axes.
 The sampling will include updates that transfer weight between the positive and negative peaks, as well as the positive and negative continua.
-Based on tests using synthetic data, very high data quality is needed to reproduce non-symmetric $\delta$-function edge spectra to high fidelity (see example below).
+Based on tests using synthetic data, high data quality and a very slow anneal is needed to reproduce non-symmetric $\delta$-function edge spectra to high fidelity (see example below).

 #### Examples: